So how do you actually master lead guitar vibrato technique?

 Want to see exactly how to do this?

-Watch this video to see the process of developing great vibrato on guitar:
+Watch this video to see the process of developing great lead guitar vibrato technique:

-Here are 5 tips that will help you master vibrato fast:
+Here are 5 tips that will help you master lead guitar vibrato technique fast:

 1. Know What You Are Looking For

-When you practice vibrato, be clear on what sound you are looking for… and what sound you are NOT looking for.
+When you practice lead guitar vibrato technique, be clear on what sound you are looking for… and what sound you are NOT looking for.

-There IS a very clear difference between good vibrato and bad vibrato.
+There IS a very clear difference between good lead guitar vibrato technique and bad lead guitar vibrato technique.
 Watch the video above to hear many examples of both types of vibrato and pay attention to its sound when you practice.

 Emotion To Any Guitar Lick